 As the group adapted to the new digital sales marketing, they needed to continually develop promotional materials for all 1,000+ artists of Legacy Recording.
 Without a standard process and the high influx of simultaneous campaigns, the team overlooked critical deadlines because of lost or incomplete requests.

 Communication lines were blurry.
-Since there was no visibility in the whole process of creative assets, they cannot check the real-time status, and couldn’t report the situation to management.
-Moreover, the communication gap between the production and marketing teams resulted in short unsupported volume.
+Since there was no visibility in the whole process of creative assets, they could not check the real-time status, and couldn’t report the situation to management.
+Moreover, the communication gap between the production and marketing teams resulted in a short unsupported volume.

-By using Asana to collaborate requests into the campaign team’s calendar, all requests were quickly attended to, actioned, and status was reported to stakeholders immediately.
+By using Asana to collaborate requests into the campaign team’s calendar, all requests were quickly attended to and action and the status was reported to stakeholders immediately.
 Sony was able to save 60 hours per month, which were instead devoted to devising strategies.

 If you just can’t finish reading a book or you feel defeated just by looking at new book releases, Blinkist is the place to be.
 Through their app, the company’s team summarizes key insights called “blinks” from best-selling books so clients can quickly grasp their gist.